julowe/waterdeep_dragon_heist/enchiridion-homebrewery.md

 ## Appendix

 ### Other Formats
-In case you only have this PDF, you can also go to [GitHub to grab the source for this PDF or a simpler formatted text version (in case this text is too small)](https://github.com/julowe/waterdeep_dragon_heist).
+In case you only have this PDF, you can also go to the website wd-git.jklideas.com which forwards to [GitHub to grab the source for this PDF or a simpler formatted text version (in case this text is too small)](https://github.com/julowe/waterdeep_dragon_heist).

 <div class='pageNumber'>24</div>